ecmwf/ecflow/releng/dockit/INSTRUCTIONS.md

    information) and must report a healthy server.
 The pushed image records the preset its package was built with in the `int.ecmwf.ecflow.preset` label.

+3. The `dockerize-standalone` job builds the standalone images, `ecflow-revproxy-dev` and `ecflow-sftp-dev`, from their Dockerfile directories (`ecflow-revproxy/`, `ecflow-sftp/`), independently of the package.
+Before pushing, the image of the runner's architecture is started and checked: the container must be running, and its entrypoint must report the expected start.
+Both architectures are then pushed, as for `ecflow-server-dev`.

-The image is tagged after the branch the workflow runs from, using a slug of the branch name: the first component of the name, if any, is dropped (e.g. `task/`), and the rest is lowercased, with anything other than letters, digits and `.` replaced by `-` (e.g. `task/support_acl` becomes `support-acl`).
+The `bootstrap` job computes the tags, shared by every image of a run.
+Each image is tagged after the branch the workflow runs from, using a slug of the branch name: the first component of the name, if any, is dropped (e.g. `task/`), and the rest is lowercased, with anything other than letters, digits and `.` replaced by `-` (e.g. `task/support_acl` becomes `support-acl`).
 Each run pushes: